10 Best Flea Markets In Colombia

 If I have enough money, I may end up here all day if I were to visit.

-3. Pasaje Rivas (Bogota, Cundinamarca, Columbia)
+3. Pasaje Rivas (Bogota, Cundinamarca, Colombia)

-One visitor said that if you find the Pasaje Rivas flea market you are in luck.
+One visitor said that if you find the Pasaje Rivas flea market, you are in luck.

-It does represent the local history well, and it offers a multitude of home, artistic and collectible goods.
+It does represent the local history well, and it offers a multitude of home, artistic, and collectible goods.

 I would see myself possibly buying a souvenir from here.